efrecon/disque2any/README.md

   [socket]: https://www.tcl.tk/man/tcl/TclCmd/socket.htm

+- `-retry` describes what this program should be done when disconnected from a Disque server node.
+Whenever this is an integer less than 0, no reconnection will be attempted.
+Otherwise the value of this option should be an integer number of milliseconds expressing the period at which reconnection attempts will be made.
+The value of this option can also be up to three integers separated by the colon `:` sign, to implement an exponential backoff for reconnection.
+The first integer is the minimal number of milliseconds to wait before reconnecting.
+The second integer the maximum number of milliseconds to wait and the last the factor by which to multiply the previous period at each unsuccessfull reconnection attempt (defaults to `2`).

 #### Strong Interpreters

 Whenever the name of the file from which the interpreter is to be created starts